|Canastota Section||Perryville Section||Cazenovia Section||Stone Quarry-Nelson Swamp||Tioughnioga WMA|

 Reach old dirt/abandoned Holmes Rd.
 Turn left and follow old road.

 Junction of blue blazed Onondaga Trail on your right.
 The North Country Trail now follows the Onondaga Trail.
 Link Trail continues straight.
-Now following just yellow blazes.
+Now you're following just yellow blazes.

 Cross Damon Road. (shoulder parking)